cx1111/Child-Wellness/README.md

 ### Getting Transcripts from Amazon Transcribe

 Transcriptions are stored as `json` objects in an S3 bucket upon completion of a job.
-Once all jobs are completed, the following will pull then down to be stored locally
+Once all jobs are completed, the following will pull them down to be stored locally

 ```
 python pull_aws_transcription_results.py